giucamp/density/README.md

     widgets.push_back(TextWidget());

-dense_list does not handle unused capacity, so insertions and removals always cause a reallocation and have linear complexity, in contrast to the constant amortized time of many vector functions of std::vector. dense_list is recommended over a vector of smart pointers when the container is never or not-so-often modified, and when a compact memory layout is desired.
+All the elements in a dense_list are allocated linearly in the same memory block. dense_list does not handle unused capacity, so insertions and removals always cause a reallocation and have linear complexity, in contrast to the constant amortized time of many vector functions of std::vector. dense_list is recommended over a vector of smart pointers when the container is never or not-so-often modified, and when a compact memory layout is desired.
 A dense_list has the same inline storage of a raw pointer (unless you explicitly specify an allocator with a state).
 This is in contrast with common implementations of std::vector, that are big as 3 pointers.
 Finally a dense_list does not allocate memory when empty.